cn0047/stash/ed/googleInterviewQuestions.md

 -
 * Why are manhole covers round?
 * What is the difference between a mutex and a semaphore?
 Which one would you use to protect access to an increment operation?
+<br>`Mutex is a semaphore with one mode (toilet example).
+Only mutex can be used for increment operation.`
 * A man pushed his car to a hotel and lost his fortune.
 What happened?
 * Explain the significance of “dead beef”.
 * Write a C program which measures the the speed of a context switch on a UNIX/Linux system.